meeque/tls-playground/cert/README.md

 You may never need to use the TP certificates utilities explicitly.
 Other TP modules make heavy use of this module under the hood.
-These will print infos about what's going on, in particular the relevant *OpenSSL* commands.
+These will print infos about what's going on, in particular the relevant `openssl` commands.

 ### Initializing Sample Certificates